-IAS 1:38-38A Minimum comparative information required (current and previous period).
-IAS 1:85 Present additional line items, headings and sub-totals as required.
-IAS 1:113 Notes to be presented in a systematic manner and cross referenced.
+IAS 1.38-38A Minimum comparative information required (current and previous period).

+IAS 1.85 Present additional line items, headings and sub-totals as required.

+IAS 1.113 Notes to be presented in a systematic manner and cross referenced.

-IAS 1:10A Under the two statement approach, the statement of comprehensive income must begin with profit or loss.
-IAS 1:82A Specific categorisation required for items within other comprehensive income.
-IAS 1:90, 91 Specific presentation for items of other comprehensive income (either pretax or post-tax) required.
-IAS 21:52(b) Specific presentation for the net exchange differences recognised in other comprehensive income.
-IFRS 7:20(a)(ii) Specific disclosures for fair value through OCI investments.
-BDO Comment The Group has chosen to make the disclosures required by IFRS 7:20(a)(ii) in the consolidated statement of comprehensive income.
-This analysis could have been given in a note IAS 1:81B Specific disclosures Separate presentation required for the split of total comprehensive income between non-controlling interests and owners of the parent.
+IAS 1.10A Under the two statement approach, the statement of comprehensive income must begin with profit or loss.
+IAS 1.82A Specific categorisation required for items within other comprehensive income.
+IAS 1.90, 91 Specific presentation for items of other comprehensive income (either pre-tax or post-tax) required.
+IAS 21.52(b) Specific presentation for the net exchange differences recognised in other comprehensive income.
+IAS 1.81B Specific disclosures Separate presentation required for the split of total comprehensive income between non-controlling interests and owners of the parent.

-Consolidated statement of profit or loss and other comprehensive income For the year ended 31 December 2023
+Consolidated statement of profit or loss and other comprehensive income For the year ended 31 December 2024